OdedMous/Medical-Text-Classification/README.md

 - **Fully Connected Layer (FCL)** <br/>
 Learn the distance model to calculate the dissimilarity.
 The output vector of the subtract block is fed to the FCL which returns a dissimilarity value for the pair of texts in the input.
 Then a sigmoid function is applied  to the dissimilarity value to convert it to a probability value in the range [0, 1].

-We use Binary Cross Entropy as a loss function.
+We use Binary Cross Entropy as the loss function.
 Note that in the original siamese neural network paper ([3]) the authors used various loss function which can consider more then two samples......................

 **(3-4) Prototype Selection** <br/>